Configure And Verify

 The four pieces

-Record = what fields define and describe a flow
+Record = which fields define and describe a flow

 Exporter = where to send the flow records